Lecture Series

 Past Lectures Available for Download

-- Judge Maurice B. Foley — What’s Under The Robe?
-(PDF of materials) Judge Foley was appointed to the United States Tax Court in1995, and served as Chief Judge of United States Tax Court from 2018-2022.
-His lecture focused on McCord v.
+• Judge Maurice B. Foley was appointed to the United States Tax Court in 1995, and served as Chief Judge of United States Tax Court from 2018-2022.
+His 2023 Lloyd Leva Plaine Distinguished Lecture, What’s Under The Robe?
+(PDF of materials) focused on McCord v.
 Commissioner and Succession of McCord v.
-Commissioner in his 2023 Lloyd Leva Plaine Distinguished Lecture.
+Commissioner.

-- Michael Greenwald — Michael B. Greenwald is a thought leader and futurist on the future of money and fintech innovation as well as a former US financial diplomat, professor, and author with over 15 years of experience in finance, corporate and family office strategy, public policy, intelligence, and diplomacy.
+• Michael B. Greenwald is a thought leader and futurist on the future of money and fintech innovation as well as a former U.S. financial diplomat, professor, and author with over 15 years of experience in finance, corporate and family office strategy, public policy, intelligence, and diplomacy.
 His 2020 Lloyd Leva Plaine Lecture, The Future of Financial Warfare in an Era of Great Power Competition (PDF), focused on the new tools and tactics facing American financial systems and discussed how the U.S. must address these geoeconomic threats to economic and national security.

-- Trevor Potter — Trevor Alexander McClurg Potter served as the former commissioner and chairman of the United States Federal Election Commission.
+• Trevor Potter served as the former commissioner and chairman of the United States Federal Election Commission.
 His 2018 Lloyd Leva Plaine Lecture was titled Money in Politics: A Hydraulic or a Legal Issue?
 (PDF) For over a century federal law has attempted to regulate the sources and amounts of money in elections.
-The result proves to some that money is a hydraulic force: efforts to channel it only result in broken dikes and washed away dams.
-Others believe that the problem is in artful drafting, failed regulators, partisan greediness, the leveraging of the tax code to subvert the campaign finance laws, and a Supreme Court which has no understanding of how politics and the legislative system actually work.
+The result proves to some that money is a hydraulic force: Efforts to channel it only result in broken dikes and washed-away dams.
+Others believe that the problem is in artful drafting, failed regulators, partisan greediness, the leveraging of the tax code to subvert the campaign finance laws, and a Supreme Court that has no understanding of how politics and the legislative system actually work.
 Which is it?

-- Jeffrey Toobin — Jeffrey Ross Toobin is a lawyer, author, blogger, and legal analyst for CNN.
-His 2018 Lloyd Leva Plaine Lecture was titled The Supreme Court in the Age of Obama (PDF), with a summary Prepared by Steve R. Akers.
-Mr. Toobin’s insights into the Supreme Court and Chief Justice John Roberts were not merely interesting but were also highly relevant to estate planning practices.
+• Jeffrey Toobin is a lawyer, author, blogger, and legal analyst for CNN.
+His 2018 Lloyd Leva Plaine Lecture was titled The Supreme Court in the Age of Obama (PDF), with a summary prepared by Stephen R. Akers.
+Mr. Toobin’s insights into the Supreme Court and Chief Justice John Roberts were not only interesting but also highly relevant to estate planning practices.
 After all, the U.S. Supreme Court has a substantial impact on the estate planning practice area.